Find-Vulnerabilities/python-C-antivirus/README.md

 Please install Python 3.8 and or later and C++ and run the following command to install the necessary packages:

-- bash`pip install psutil yara-python watchdog requests pywin32`
+- `pip install psutil yara-python watchdog requests pywin32` bash
-- And install yara in bash`https://github.com/VirusTotal/yara/releases`
+- And install yara in `https://github.com/VirusTotal/yara/releases` bash
-- And you need to compile C++ files: bash`g++ -shared -o scan.dll scan.cpp`
+- And you need to compile C++ files: `g++ -shared -o scan.dll scan.cpp` bash